 - 1. Ensure the appropriate licenses (as described previously) are enabled on the storage system for the desired use case. - 2.
 The SVM must be created (and associated with aggregates) before it can be utilized as a provisioning target for Cinder. - 3.
 FlexVol volumes must be created before the integration with Cinder is configured, as there is a many-to-one relationship between Cinder volumes and FlexVol volumes (see Section 4.5, "Theory of Operation & Deployment Choices" for more information). - 4.
-Regardless of the storage protocol used, data LIFs must be created and assigned to SVMs before configuring Cinder. - 5.
-If NFS is used as the storage protocol: - a.
+Regardless of the storage protocol used, data LIFs must be created and assigned to SVMs before configuring Cinder.

+- 5. If NFS is used as the storage protocol: - a.
 Be sure to enable the NFS service on the SVM. - b.
 Be sure to enable the desired version of the NFS protocol (e.g. v4.0, v4.1-pnfs) on the SVM. - c.
 Be sure to define junction paths from the FlexVol volumes and refer to them in the file referenced by the nfs_shares_config configuration option in cinder.conf. - 6.
 If iSCSI is used as the storage protocol: - a.
 Be sure to enable the iSCSI service on the SVM. - b.
 Be sure to set iSCSI as the data protocol on the data LIF. - c.
 Note that iSCSI LUNs will be created by Cinder; therefore, it is not necessary to create LUNs or igroups before configuring Cinder. - 7.
 If Fibre Channel is used as the storage protocol: - a.
-Be sure to enable the FCP service on the SVM. - b.
+Be sure to enable the ECP service on the SVM. - b.
 Be sure to set FCP as the data protocol on the data LIF. - c.
 Note that Fibre Channel LUNs will be created by Cinder; therefore, it is not necessary to create LUNs or igroups before configuring Cinder. - 8.
 Once FlexVol volumes have been created, be sure to configure the desired features (e.g. deduplication, compression, SnapMirror® relationships, etc) before configuring Cinder.
 While Cinder will periodically poll Data ONTAP to discover changes in configuration and/or features, there is a delay in time between when changes are performed and when they are reflected within Cinder. - 9.
-NetApp recommends that the autogrow capability for FlexVol volumes within Data ONTAP not be used with a Cinder deployment.
+NetApp does not recommend using the autogrow capability for Data ONTAP FlexVol volumes within a Cinder deployment.
+A FlexVol only reports its current size, so the Cinder scheduler is never made aware of the autogrow limit that may or may not be enabled for the FlexVol.